kaban2/higit/readme.txt

 i love git
-Creating a new branch is quick and simpl add mergee hhh what?
+Creating a new branch is quick and simpl add mergee hhh want to commit?
-Git is a free software enen